What's With This Magnetic Stripe

 The application requires the card to

-see that for a simple period pass, any of the five are suitable, but for the
+for a simple period pass, any of the five are suitable, but for

 included.
 Advantage: Magnetic, Smart Card.